-Use of consulting and community facilities policy
+Integrated services and consulting and community facilities use policy

 1. Scope